Defined benefit plans are more expensive to set up and to maintain.

 How does a Defined Benefit Plan work?

 A defined benefit plan is a qualified retirement plan in which annual contributions are made to fund a chosen level of retirement income at a predetermined future retirement date.
 Contributions are made according to an actuarial formula to meet the target retirement income benefit.
-In 2018, the annual benefit payable at retirement can be as high as $220,000 per year.
-As a result, annual contributions into a defined benefit plan can be even larger than $220,000 in some cases in order to meet that level of retirement income target.
-There are a number of factors involved with this calculation.
+In 2022, the annual benefit payable at retirement can be as high as $245,000 per year.
+As a result, annual contributions into a defined benefit plan can be even larger than $245,000 in some cases to meet that level of retirement income target.
+There are several factors involved with this calculation.

 How are the contributions into a Defined Benefit Plan determined?